See highlights from the 39th-annual Band Festival which included performances from 19 middle and high school bands.

 - All students who participate must first complete an application form with the signature of a parent/guardian.
 These forms are available from either a music enrichment teacher or district teacher.

-The private lesson fee is $17.00 per lesson.
+The private lesson fee is $18.00 per lesson for Middle School and $20.00 per lesson for High School.
 Fees are paid directly to lesson teachers.

 Students provide all instructional materials (books, music etc.)